 – Check your aubergines should be about ready.
 But don’t rush them.
 You want them to really caramelize and have nice gooey, easily-scoopable centres.
 So leave them in the oven for a little longer if need be.

 – While everything else bubbles and bakes, you can prep the ricotta topping.
-Warning, this is where the photos start to get BAD!

 – In a mixing bowl add the ricotta and mascarpone cheeses, egg yolks, nutmeg and parmesan cheese, season well and with a small whisk or fork mix till well combined.
 You could use a blender for best results, but I was feeling lazy.